kaidez/kaidez.com/_drafts/2014-08-23-revlon-pro-brands.md

 I applied a custom feature-detect based on one of these pre-written pieces of code: [the ECMAScript 5.1 array feature-detects](https://github.com/Modernizr/Modernizr/blob/master/feature-detects/es5/array.js "See Modernizer's ES5 feature-detect polyfill").
 I then placed it in a file called `forEachTest.js`.

-From there, I used `Modernizr.addTest()` to test for the existence of `forEach` in the browser....if it didn't exist, the polyfill code was applied and then the `jQuery.anaimate()` went to work.
+The code that [the ECMAScript 5.1 array feature-detects](https://github.com/Modernizr/Modernizr/blob/master/feature-detects/es5/array.js "See Modernizer's ES5 feature-detect polyfill").
+I then placed it in a file called `forEachPolyfill.js`.

-The code that runs the mouseevents looks like this:
+The code that actually tested for the existence of `forEach` went into a file called `forEachTest.js`

 {% prism javascript %}
 /*